Extreme event attribution: Applications and influence

 Attribution science has been cited in climate change litigation against companies for causing, and governments for not addressing, climate change.
 Extreme event attribution (EEA) was applied to 213 historical heatwaves from 2000–2023, in order to attribute events to specific actors.
 Specifically, "carbon majors" (fossil fuel and cement producers) were found to have enabled 16–53 heatwaves that would have been virtually impossible in a preindustrial climate.

+In late 2025, Copernicus Climate Change Service announced formation of a constantly operating attribution office aiming to provide two assessments a month, each within a week of an extreme weather event.
+The assessments can be used to help set government policy, assist insurance company risk assessments, and inform climate litigation.

 Examples

 Climate Central applied a hurricane attribution framework from an Environmental Research: Climate paper to conclude that climate change's increase of water temperatures intensified peak wind speeds in all eleven 2024 Atlantic hurricanes.

 In a one-year period (May 2024–), human-caused global warming increased the number of days of extreme heat events over long-term norms in virtually all countries and territories.

 Human-caused climate change increased the probability of the 2024 Middle East heatwave by about a factor of 5 (center panel vs. left panel).
 Climate change attribution enables a projection that such heatwaves will double in frequency if global warming increases to 2.0 °C (right panel).

 Attribution for the 2024 Philippines heatwave (middle panel) was about the same as for the 2024 Middle East heatwave (middle panel of other graphic).
 2.0 °C global warming is forecast to increase such heatwaves in the Philippines more than in the Middle East (compare right panels).

 Various organizations recognize attribution studies.
 The Sabin Center for Climate Change Law at Columbia University maintains searchable databases with categories: climate change attribution, extreme event attribution, impact attribution, source attribution, and attribution in the courts.
 Carbon Brief contains an interactive map including more than 600 studies covering almost 750 extreme weather events and trends.
 The American Meteorological Society publishes annual special collections, Explaining Extreme Events of [year] from a Climate Perspective.